zendesk/copenhagen_theme/README.md

 In this example, errors for the audit `tabindex` with the selector `body > a.skip-navigation` will be reported as warnings in all pages (`*`).
 The same will happen for the audit `aria-allowed-attr` with the selector `body > div.profile-info`, but only for the user profile page `/hc/:locale/profiles/:id`.

 Please keep in mind that this should only be used when strictly necessarity.
-Acessibility should be a focus and a priority when making changes to the theme.
+Accessibility should be a focus and a priority when making changes to the theme.

 # Contributing
 Pull requests are welcome on GitHub at https://github.com/zendesk/copenhagen_theme.
 Please mention @zendesk/vikings when creating a pull request.